 What is a private motor carrier?

 The term private motor carrier refers to a commercial trucking company that transports the cargo it produces rather than outsourcing the job to another company or independent owner-operator.
 Businesses that operate as a private motor carrier typically produce, sell, or use the cargo it produces and transports.
-The main thing that distinguishes a private motor carrier from other types of motor carriers is that they do not deliver anyone else’s goods, and they do not make deliveries for financial compensation.

 Who is required to carry cargo insurance?

 While all motor carriers must carry a limited amount of liability insurance, this is only the basic requirement and it offers no protection for the goods you carry.
 You need to carry cargo insurance to guard against financial loss from damage to your cargo while in transit or storage.
-The Federal Motor Carrier Safety Administration (FMCSA) requires truckers who transport household goods and freight forwarders of household goods to carry at least a minimum amount of cargo insurance in case the load becomes damaged or destroyed due to situations beyond the trucker’s control.

 Auto liability and cargo insurance as a car hauler with my own authority

 Driving a commercial truck like a car hauler under your own authority is an exciting step in your career.
 You want to do everything right and may wonder if you need to carry larger amounts of auto liability insurance and cargo insurance now that you are no longer leased to a motor carrier.
-The answer to this question is a definite yes.

 What are the different types of commercial driver’s licenses?